 - Xeriscaping attracts valuable pollinators – bees and other insects are attracted to Xeriscaping, which is something that helps the environment overall

-People who live in a covenant controlled community in Castle Rock, Castle Pines, or Parker should talk with their property management company or neighborhood association before making plans for Xeriscaping.
+People who live in a covenant controlled community in Castle Rock CO, Castle Pines CO, or Parker CO should talk with their property management company or neighborhood association before making plans for Xeriscaping.
 Some covenant-controlled neighborhoods have specific recommendations when it comes to altering the look of your landscaping.